 4) Start the Bluetooth Service Again

 Bluetooth requires its support service to run correctly.
-If this particular service is out of order, you get issues like seeing your Bluetooth headset detection failed.
+If this particular service is out of order, you get issues like seeing your Bluetooth headphones not connecting issue.
 To restart this service, do the following:

 - When the Services window opens, scroll and find the “Bluetooth Support Service”.

 You can see options for the service on the left.
 Click on “Stop”, then on “Restart”.
-Try using Bluetooth again, and check if you still get that the Bluetooth headset detection failed.
-If the problem still there, there might be a problem with the hardware.
-In that case, you should consult a technician.
+Try using Bluetooth again, and check to see if the issue is resolved.
+If still, your Bluetooth is not working, there might be a problem with the hardware.
+In that case, you should consult a technician for Bluetooth troubleshooting.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.